Any cancellation or rescheduling of lectures will be posted here on the Home Page.

 GTLLI continues to investigate ways to make our lectures available to those unable to attend in person.
-Thank you to those who respond to our request for feedback on the videos.
+At this time, no lectures are available on-line

 How lifelong learning helps keep your brain healthy, fit and active at all stages of life.

 ...... read more in On The Bay Magazine

 Celebrating 20 years of Lifelong Learning in the Georgian Triangle: